tapangoel1994/tapangoel1994.github.io/README.md

 ## Abhijeet Anand's website

 Hi there!
 Welcome, this is my academic website.
 The website is based on [academicpages](https://github.com/academicpages/academicpages.github.io) template.
-Below are some details on licensing and how to use this template.
+Below are some details on licensing and how to use this template (copied from academicpages).

 ## Details